Islamic Finance MSc Progression Route

 Student Contract

 By accepting your offer of a place and enrolling with us, a Student Contract will be formed between you and the university.
-A copy of the current 2025/2026 contract is available on the website.
+The current 2025/2026 contract can be found on the website.
 The Contract details your rights and the obligations you will be bound by during your time as a student and contains the obligations that the university will owe to you.
 You should read the Contract before you accept an offer of a place and before you enrol at the university.